-Hemant Jha notes are very demanding in market, Because history is a subject which is very huge and and interesting Hemant Jha notes are very good and make history easy for aspirants
+Hemant Jha notes are very demanding in the market Because history is a subject which is very huge and interesting Hemant Jha notes are very good and make history easy for aspirants

-These notes of hard copy is also available on studymaterial.oureducation.in
+These notes of hard copy are also available on study material.oureducation.in

 PAPER – I

 - Beginning of agriculture (neolithic and chalcolithic).

 - Distribution of pastoral and farming cultures outside the Indus,